Project Highlights

 • Follow up program planned – systematic channel sampling, scout drilling for depth extent.

-• Close to Lusaka and road infrastructure
+• Close to Lusaka (90km South) with great road infrastructure

 This greenfields project has had very little exploration performed on it, but was identified as a carbonatite by Bailey (1961).
 Bailey also reported monazite crystals present at Kesya and within the sampled coarse grained carbonatites, REE as total REO ranged from not detected to 2% averaging 1% while in the carbonatite breccia it attains 4%.
 Source cited below.